stronk-dev/Tokyo-Night-Linux/README.md

 - powerline: Status bar for Bash.
 For example, it shows you what Git repo you are in
 - gvim: Contains vim with clipboard support and more
 - vim-airline: Status bar for vim
-- neofetch, lolcat, cowsay, wisdom-mod: important stuff
+- kava, neofetch, lolcat, cowsay, wisdom-mod, bash-pipes, cbonsai: important stuff
-- kava: console based audio visualizer
-- cbonsai: if you want to grow bonsai trees in your terminal
 - nm-applet: manage your (wireless) connections and has a tray icon
 - kalu-kde: Notifies you about Arch news or updates and has a tray icon
 - logiops: Used to trigger keyboard combinations using gestures